MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analyticsreceiver/installation/index.md

    </basicRegistry>
    ```

-   > For more information about how to configure other user registry types, such as LDAP, see the [Configuring a user registry for Liberty](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.wlp.nd.iseries.doc/ae/twlp_sec_registries.html) topic in the WebSphere Application Server product documentation.
+   > For more information on how to configure other user registry types, such as LDAP, see the [Configuring a user registry for Liberty](http://ibm.biz/knowctr#SSAW57_8.5.5/com.ibm.websphere.wlp.nd.iseries.doc/ae/twlp_sec_registries.html) topic in the WebSphere Application Server product documentation.

 6. Start the Liberty Server by running the following command inside your **bin** folder